Nesvilab/MSFragger/tutorial_silac.md

 ### Select the right variable modifications
-Following lists the possible variable modifications for SILAC.
+Following illustrates specification of variable modifications for SILAC.

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/silac_3.jpg)

-If you are using other kind of labelling, please fill in the right sites and masses.
+If you are using other kind of labelling, please fill in the corresponding sites and modification masses.

 Taking light and heavy dimethyl labelling for example, the variable modification should be

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/silac_3_2.jpg)

-### Use IonQuant in MS1 quantification
+### Use IonQuant for MS1 quantification
 Check `Run MS1 quant` and load the default settings.
 Then fill in the labels' masses.
 The format is `<site>mass`, and there can be multiple site-mass pairs separated by `;`.

-Following is an example of using SILAC light, medium, and high labelling.
+Following is an example of using SILAC light, medium, and heavy labelling.

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/silac_4.jpg)

-If you are using light and heavy dimethyl labelling, please change the fields to
+If you are using light and heavy dimethyl labelling, please change these fields to

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/silac_4_2.jpg)